Velythyl/jetsonbot/README.md

 However, we could simply pull the `ml` image, meaning that we wouldn't have to maintain two templates.
 However, it'd also mean larger image sizes

+NOTE: nope, the non-base images are of a JN version higher than ours.
+This is kind of undocumented, but this means they're completely incompatible.
+The build goes well, but when we launch the dockers, it just fails.

 # Syslog

 /var/log/syslog grew to be VERY large in size over time.
 Mine was 8GB at some point, and I had trouble prototyping dockers because of a lack of space.

 Doing a daily `sudo cat /dev/null > /var/log/syslog`, even though it's normally bad practice, might be useful here.

+# The current way of doing the dockers:

+1. Start `FROM` nvidia's l4t-base's version mentionned in here https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson
+2. Build our own base upon it
+3. Build torch on that
+4. Compile on a qemu-enabled laptop with a dts challenges submit
+5. Using the docker tag from step 4, run duckiebot evaluate natively